The Charitable IRA Rollover: Opportunity for 2013

 - Transfers are only allowed from an IRA

-For information about how you can benefit from this revised tax benefit, you should:
+For information about how you can benefit from this revised tax benefit,

 - Contact your IRA fund advisor for directions, or